The Promised Land (Bruce Springsteen song): Background

-"The Promised Land" originated through a trip to Utah and Nevada on August 16–20, 1977, with photographer Eric Meola (who shot the Born to Run cover) and guitarist Steven Van Zandt.
-After flying to Salt Lake City and renting a red 1965 Ford Galaxie, the group set out towards Reno, Nevada, Meola looking for photo ops, Springsteen to see some of the places he envisioned in his dreams.
-He was also upset, because one of his heroes, Elvis Presley, had just died.
+"The Promised Land" originated from an August 1977 trip to Utah and Nevada Springsteen took with photographer Eric Meola (who shot the Born to Run cover) and guitarist Steven Van Zandt.
+After flying to Salt Lake City and renting a red 1965 Ford Galaxie, the group set out towards Reno, Nevada; Meola looking for photo ops, and Springsteen to see some of the places he envisioned in his dreams.
 Springsteen "wanted to take every single side road that we could in Nevada", according to Meola.
-On the trip, they slept in the Galaxie, saw the wilderness and got caught in a thunderstorm.
-Eric came back with the photographs that were used in 2010 for The Promise: The Darkness on the Edge of Town Story.
-Thirty days later, Springsteen came to the Record Plant with the words and music he had been working on since he left Nevada, for a song called "The Promised Land".
-The band did three takes on September 30, then came back on October 27, 1977 with a bunch of new lyrics, worked on it all day (20 takes), and finished the song.
-After mixing, Springsteen would change his mind at the last minute, ordering that Steve Van Zandt's guitar solo (comes right before the sax solo), which had been removed from the final mix, be put back in, after the record has already been sent to be mastered.
-As a result, side two had to be remastered. but the record was still released on June 2, 1978.
+On the trip, they slept in the car, observed the desert landscape, and at one point got caught in a thunderstorm.
+Meola came back with a portfolio of photographs, some of which were used in 2010 for The Promise: The Darkness on the Edge of Town Story.
+Thirty days later, Springsteen came to the Record Plant with the words and music he had been working on since the trip, for a song called "The Promised Land".
+The band recorded three takes on September 30, 1977, then returned on October 27 with revised lyrics, completing the song after 20 takes.
+After mixing, Springsteen would change his mind at the last minute, ordering that Steve Van Zandt's guitar solo (which had been removed from the final mix) be put back in.
+Although the album had already been sent for mastering, the change was completed in time for the record's release on June 2, 1978.